-NOW, THEREFORE, pursuant to N.C.G.S. § 7A-38.3B(b), Rules Implementing Mediation In Matters Before The Clerk Of Superior Court are hereby adopted.
-These amended Rules shall be effective on the 1st of March, 2006.
+NOW, THEREFORE, pursuant to N.C.G.S. § 7A-38.3B(b), the Rules Implementing Mediation In Matters Before The Clerk Of Superior Court are hereby amended to read as in the following pages.
+These amended Rules shall be effective on the 1st of March, 2010.

-Adopted by the Court in conference the 26th day of January, 2006.
-The Appellate Division Reporter shall promulgate by publication as soon as practicable the Rules Implementing Mediation In Matters Before The Clerk Of Superior Court adopted through this action in the advance sheets of the Supreme Court.
+Adopted by the Court in conference the 17th day of February, 2010.
+The Appellate Division Reporter shall promulgate by publication as soon as practicable the portions of the Rules Implementing Mediation In Matters Before The Clerk Of Superior Court amended through this action in the advance sheets of the Supreme Court and the Court of Appeals.

-Newby, J. For the Court
+Timmons-Goodson, J. For the Court